Frequently Asked Questions

 18. Should I include preliminary data if I have any?

-Limited preliminary data may help convince reviewers that the approach may be plausible.
+Limited preliminary data may help convince reviewers that the approach may be feasible.
 Also keep in mind that if the preliminary data suggest that success is very likely, this may be an indication that the project is not new, exceptionally innovative, or high-risk and therefore not well suited for the Transformative Research Award.

 19. Are citations (references) allowed?